realmagicgreen/magicgreen-gridsome/content/posts/2018-06-03-golden-pothos.md

 subtitle: Effective in removing formaldehyde, thrives also under fluorescent lights and it's very easy to care for.
 date: 2018-06-03
 published: true
-description: Epipremnum aureum is an evergreen climber with a multitude of common names including **golden pothos**, hunter's robe, ivy arum, **money plant**, silver vine, Solomon Islands ivy and taro vine.
-It is also called **devil's vine** or devil's ivy because it is almost impossible to kill and it stays green even when kept in the dark.
-Golden Pothos is one of the top three plants besides Philodendron and Spider plant that has been labeled the most effective in removing formaldehyde. # max 160 digits cos dunno how to trim it, yet......
+description: Golden Pothos is 1 of the top 3 plants that has been labeled the most effective in removing formaldehyde, is strong and stays green even with little light. # max 160 digits cos dunno how to trim it, yet......
 category: health
 tags:
   - CO2